gabyzola/CSC3055_FinalProject_Zola_Brown_Pelliter/README.md

 * Google Authenticator or FreeOTP app for 2FA

 ## Building the Project
+Copy the src, lib, and test-files (literally the folder named "test-files" and the txt file in it) into your directory (the rest can stay)

 Use the included build.xml to compile the project:
 ```
 ant or ant dist